alalami-maryam/cyberlab/Week-01/Notes.md

 ## Challenges
 Some of the challenges I have faced this week include:
-- Waiting for Kali to install.
+- Waiting for Kali Linux to finish installing.
-- Installing the update of Kali.
+- Learning what each Linux command does.
-- Understanding what each prompt meant and how it is used.
+- Understanding how the Linux terminal works.
+- Becoming familiar with VirtualBox and virtual machines.